kkrick-sdsu/k8s-recipes/README.md

 - *Note*: A `git pull` may conflict with your local changes.
 If you wish to maintain your own changes, consider [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo instead.

 To clone this repo just follow these steps:
-1. Via commandline, navigate to where you want to clone this repo
+1. Via command line, navigate to where you want to clone this repo
 1. Run the following command:
     ```bash
     git clone https://github.com/csu-tide/k8s-recipes.git